klust/SupercomputersForStarters/docs/C02_Processors/C02_S09_Node_architecture.md

 </figure>

-Each CPU package of the variant of the Rome CPU used in Vaughan contains 5 chiplets.
-4 chiplets are identical and contain 2 groups of four cores each, with each core supporting 2 hardware threads.
+Each CPU package of the variant of the Rome CPU used in Vaughan contains 5 chiplets (9 in LUMI and hortense).
+4 chiplets (8 in LUMI and hortense) are identical and contain 2 groups of four cores each, with each core supporting 2 hardware threads.
 The group is also called the Compute Core Complex (CCX), the die the Compute Core Die or CCD.
-Each CCD then connects to the fifth die, the I/O die, with an Inifinity Fabric link that is very similar to the links that are also used to connect the I/O dies in the two sockets.
+Each CCD then connects to the other die, the I/O die, with an Inifinity Fabric link that is very similar to the links that are also used to connect the I/O dies in the two sockets.
 The I/O die also contains the memory controllers which in case of Vaughan connect